The Best on a Budget

 What are Cause and Effect Toys?

-Indeed, these toys are often younger kids’ favourites!
-They’re the interactive toys that need your kid to do something to cause a dynamic reaction, such as sound, lights, or movement.
+Cause effect toys are interactive toys that require a child does something to cause a dynamic reaction, such as random sounds, music, lights, or movement.

-Cause and effect toys are delightful for babies and toddlers.
-They also play an important part in development.
+Cause and effect toys are delightful for littles – they universally seem to love them!
+But they also play an important part in different areas of development.

-And understanding cause and effect is actually an important step in language development.
-Babies need to understand that they can take an action to cause a change.
+From a language development point of view, babies need to understand that they can take an action to cause a change.
 This relationship is the basis of communication – communicating a want or need (such as, “I’m hungry”) to cause action (getting some food)!

-However, there also plenty of toys – like steering wheel toys – that do a really great job at teaching cause and effect.
-Most of these toys also develop other skills, such as hand-eye coordination, gross and fine motor skills, giving you great developmental “bang for buck.”
+Most of these toys also develop other skills, such as hand-eye coordination, and gross and fine motor skills, giving you great developmental “bang for buck.”

 Plus, most of these toys are super fun for kids!